 There are a wide range of ETF and mutual fund providers that have offerings based on the styles and indexes recommended by the Market Leadership Strategy.
 You have the flexibility to use whichever is most convenient for you.
 Use index funds and ETFs from providers like Vanguard, S&P, Russell, Morningstar, PowerShares, WisdomTree, Dow Jones Wilshire, AlphaDEX, or your favorite fund family.
 See our list of representative ETFs here.

 How the Strategy Works

 Our ranking system is a multi-factor ranking strategy.
 Every week we analyze the 16 different investment options looking at trend quality, alpha, price momentum, and risk.
 These multiple factors are then combined to produce our easy-to-use ranking table.
 We are not trying to capture the daily or weekly gyrations among these indexes, instead focusing on the longer-term prospects, or the true leadership qualities of those indexes.
-As a result, turnover is relatively low, with each position being held an average of about four months during the 10-year backtest period.
+As a result, turnover is relatively low, with each position being held an average of more than four months during the 10-year backtest period.

 The 16 Indexes

 We start with the nine styles popularized by the Morningstar style box.
 It’s a good start, but Morningstar had to leave out many investment choices in order to keep everything in a nice and tidy nine-square box.
 By adding a mega-cap index and a micro-cap index, a larger range of capitalization sizes is now available.